hjuming/WEDO-Link-CleanSuite/CleanSuite/README_EN.md

 **CleanSuite** is a modern, lightweight system maintenance utility designed for macOS.
 Built entirely with **SwiftUI**, it provides a sleek and intuitive interface for managing system storage, cleaning caches, and optimizing performance.

-> **Note**: This project is currently in **v1.2.2**.
-The UI modules are fully implemented, while the core cleaning logic and system scanning engines are under active development for future releases.
+> **Note**: This project is currently in **v1.3.0**.
+Core cleaning logic and system scanning engines are now implemented, along with App Dock icon support.

 ---